 There was also another question which is discussed in the next section: Question 41: What are your thoughts about not having development boundaries?

-2 Section 29 of the Local Plan for the Broads: Review - Issues and Options Consultation (broads-authority.gov.uk).
+&lt;sup>2 The Local Plan for the Broads: Review - Issues and Options Consultation (broads-authority.gov.uk), section 29.

 5. The option of not having development boundaries.